MaxymilianSa/job-listings-with-filtering/README.md

 ## Naming Convention

-We will use a **KebabCase**.
+We will use a **kebab-case**.
 Kebab case is a programming variable naming convention where a developer replaces the spaces between words with a dash.

 Here are some examples of kebab case: `component-name.tsx` and `other-component.tsx`.

 ## Directory Structure

+- `src/@types` - module declarations
 - `src/assets` - all media
 - `src/components` - all components
 - `src/theme` - theme configuration